mcroteau/Architect/small-town-secrecy/README.md

 38M1J4MS

+7SRNFTJN
+ULLRD484
+K9793EHE
+XHF46397
+CJ8CHQ4Z
+FC2DN8VZ
+CCY3A164
+ALDE8E5C
+1E59CETF
+UK7VQK46
+ALN8QHW4

+0005203568091

+This is Mike Croteau, leave!
+There is an ultra christian group just watching you and using you with plans on throwing you under the bus.

 10 years ago I started to develop an mental disorder in dealing with reality.
 5 years later it developed into full blown Schizo-effective disorder which made me completely delusional.
 For the next 5 years I was in and out of mental hospitals, homeless and without a job.
 I couldn't keep in touch with reality long enough to get back on my feet.